-- Operating personnel

-- 1. Press the Enter key to open the menu.

-- 2. Select the menu items $\rightarrow$ Setup $\rightarrow$ Fluid $\rightarrow$ Select fluid.

-- A list with the permitted heat transfer liquid for the device is displayed.

-- 3. Scroll to mark a heat transfer liquid.
+- 1. Press the Enter key to open the menu. - 2.
+Select the menu items $\rightarrow$ Setup $\rightarrow$ Fluid $\rightarrow$ Select fluid. - A list of the approved heat transfer liquids for the device is displayed. - 3.
+Scroll to mark a heat transfer liquid.

-- ĭ

-Press the [ESC] key to return to the home window without making any changes.
+By pressing the [ESC] key, you return to the home menu without making any changes.

-- 4. Press [OK] to confirm the selection. - ▶ The selection is marked with a check mark. - 5.
-In the menu item → Display fluid properties, you can display the properties of the heat transfer liquid.
+- Press [OK] to confirm the selection.
+4. - The selection is marked with a checkmark. ► - 5.
+In the menu item $\rightarrow$ Display fluid properties, you can display the properties of the heat transfer liquid.